harishasan/ml_pipeline/README.md

     sh $KAFKA_BIN_PATH/zookeeper-server-start.sh $KAFKA_BIN_PATH/../config/zookeeper.properties
     sh $KAFKA_BIN_PATH/kafka-server-start.sh $KAFKA_BIN_PATH/../config/server.properties

-*Please note, I have not implemented this receiver who listens to this new Kafka topic because (1) we are not doing the actual training here (2) Concept of listening to a Kafka topic and working on messages is already shown in `async_data_loader.py`.*
+*Please note, I have not implemented the receiver who listens to this new Kafka topic because (1) we are not doing the actual training here (2) Concept of listening to a Kafka topic and working on messages is already shown in `async_data_loader.py`.*

 Let's now discuss various aspects of this solutions.